mahbubmunna/Mifi-Hotspot/README.md

-# Wifi-Tethering
+# Mifi-Tethering
-Its a wifi hotspot turner widget app which you can add to your home screen for just one click access.
+Its a wifi hotspot turner widget app.
+Which you can add to your home screen for just one click access.
-Very special thanks to Nick Russler for his WifiApManager class which is available at https://github.com/nickrussler/Android-Wifi-Hotspot-Manager-Class/
+Special thanks to Nick Russler.
+For his WifiApManager class which is available at https://github.com/nickrussler/Android-Wifi-Hotspot-Manager-Class/